 Lankenau Medical Center is currently approved for these National Resident Matching Program (NRMP) positions:

-- Four positions in Cardiovascular Disease for the fourth, fifth and sixth post-doctoral years
+- Five positions in Cardiovascular Disease for the fourth, fifth and sixth post-doctoral years

 - Two positions each in Interventional Cardiology and Clinical Cardiac Electrophysiology